Dayara Bugyal Trek

 Day 1: Pickup from Dehradun Railway Station and Drive to Raithal village

-Himalayan Hikers organizes transport for trekkers from Dehradun Railway Station in the morning which will leave for raithal village around 6:00 am to 7:00 am.
+Himalayan Hikers organize transport for trekkers from Dehradun Railway Station in the morning, which will leave for Raithal village around 6:00 am to 7:00 am.

 The journey from Dehradun Railway Station to Raithal village typically involves a scenic drive through the picturesque landscapes of Uttarakhand.
 While there isn’t a direct route via Mussoorie and Suwakholi to reach Raithal village, you can follow a route that takes you through these areas, although it might involve some detours and changes in direction.
 Here’s a suggested route: